-The top photo shows the Robin Hood Bridge, before the Wildlands Conservancy demolished the little folly Robin Hood Dam, just downstream beyond the bridge.
+The top photo shows the Robin Hood Bridge, before the Wildlands Conservancy demolished the little Robin Hood Dam, just downstream beyond the bridge.
 The dam was only about 10 inches high, and was built as a visual effect to accompany the bridge in 1941.
 It was the last WPA project in Allentown, and considered the final touch for Lehigh Parkway.
 Several years ago, the Wildlands told the Allentown Park Director and City Council that it wanted to demolish the dam.
 The only thing that stood between their bulldozer and the dam was yours truly.
 I managed to hold up the demolition for a couple weeks, during which time I tried to educate city council about the park, but to no avail.
-If demolishing the dam wasn't bad enough, The Wildlands Conservancy piled the broken dam ruble around the stone bridge piers, as seen in the bottom photo.
+If demolishing the dam wasn't bad enough, The Wildlands Conservancy piled the broken dam rubble around the stone bridge piers, as seen in the bottom photo.
 I'm sad to report that the situation is now even worse.
-All that ruble collected silt, and now weeds and brush is growing around the stone bridge piers.
+All that rubble collected silt, and now weeds and brush is growing around the stone bridge piers.
 I suppose the Wildlands Conservancy considers it an extension of its riparian buffers.

 The Wildlands Conservancy is now going to demolish Wehr's Dam at Covered Bridge Park in South Whitehall.
 The township commissioners are cooperating, by having a grossly inflated price associated with repairing the dam, to justify a disingenuous referendum.
 Sadly, by next spring I will be showing you before and after pictures of that crime.